Rich Travis, Staff Writer

 Our white blood cells (the blood cells responsible for fighting disease and bacteria) require vitamin C to deal with viruses and help to fight for our immune system.
 Glucose and vitamin C are very similar in chemical structure and so they actually compete with each other for uptake into cells, so the more sugar consumed, the less vitamin C we have.
 This slows our immune system down.
 With the exception of real, fresh fruit, simple carbs are all of the processed and refined sugars and starches.

-Leads to weight gain since the body stores it as fat.
+This leads to weight gain since the body stores it as fat.
 Sugar consumption leads to a surge in insulin which signals the liver to take excess sugar and convey it to fat for storage.
-After an immediate energy boost it is followed by a crash as the blood sugars drop and leaves us feeling tired and sluggish and craving more sugar.
+After an immediate energy boost, it is followed by a crash as the blood sugars drop and leave us feeling tired and sluggish and craving more sugar.
 This becomes a vicious cycle.
 It can be easy to become a sugar addict.

 Here are some more healthy alternatives to sugar, and remember that even good things should be taken or eaten in moderation.

 - Raw un-pasteurized honey: It’s anti-viral/ bacterial/ microbial, contains antioxidant properties, probiotics, phytonutrients, and live enzymes.
 You want it to be raw and un-pasteurized so that it contains the health promoting benefits.
 Honey doesn’t go bad so there is no need to pasteurize it.